-- 3.222.If the undertaking is using a longer time horizon, but the model also produces distributions at interim time horizons, the undertaking may be able to read off the Solvency Capital Requirements from the interim distributions produced by the internal model. - 3.223.In this case, national competent authorities form a view on how the undertaking ensures that the interim distributions give an appropriate reflection of the risk profile to which the undertaking is exposed.
+- 5.226.
+If the undertaking is using a longer time horizon, but the model also produces distributions at interim time horizons, the undertaking may be able to read off the Solvency Capital Requirements from the interim distributions produced by the internal model. - 5.227.In this case, national competent authorities form a view on how the undertaking ensures that the interim distributions give an appropriate reflection of the risk profile to which the undertaking is exposed.

-Guideline 33 - Use of another underlying variable
+Guideline 32 - Use of another underlying variable

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, if it will use for the calculation of the Solvency Capital Requirement the variation of an underlying variable different from the basic own funds, demonstrates:
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, if it uses for the calculation of the Solvency Capital Requirement the variation of an underlying variable different from the basic own funds, demonstrates:

-- (a) either that the difference between the basic own funds and the underlying variable will not be material at t=0 and in any situation until t=1; or - (b) that there can be no significant variation of this material difference over the next year, even under extreme losses conditions, according to the undertaking risk profile.
+- (a) either that the difference between the basic own funds and the underlying variable is not be material at t=0 and in any foreseeable situation up to and including t=1; or - (b) in case of this difference being material, that there cannot be any significant variation of it over the next period, especially under extreme losses conditions, according to the undertaking risk profile.

-National competent authorities should form a view on how the insurance or reinsurance undertaking, if it will use the variation of an underlying variable different from the basic own funds to derive the value of basic own funds, demonstrates that:
+National competent authorities should form a view on how the insurance or reinsurance undertaking, if it uses the variation of an underlying variable different from the basic own funds to derive the value of basic own funds, demonstrates that:

-(a) it will be able to reconcile the difference between the basic own funds and the underlying variable at t=0; and

-(b) it will understand the difference between the basic own funds and the underlying variable in any situation until t=1.
+- (a) it is able to reconcile the difference between the basic own funds and the underlying variable at t=0; and - (b) it understands the difference between the basic own funds and the underlying variable in any situation up to and including t=1.

-National competent authorities should form a view on how the balance sheet for solvency purposes that will be run by the insurance or reinsurance undertaking will enable such undertaking to determine the amount of eligible own funds available to cover the Solvency Capital Requirement, irrespectively of the calculation method used to calculate this Solvency Capital Requirement.
+National competent authorities should form a view on how the balance sheet for solvency purposes that is run by the insurance or reinsurance undertaking =enables such undertaking to determine the amount of eligible own funds available to cover the Solvency Capital Requirement, irrespectively of the calculation method used to calculate this Solvency Capital Requirement.